Stair Lighting Repairs Edinburgh

 A. An Astro timer clock set up for Edinburgh’s dawn till dusk times .
 There are a lot of the old electro/mechanical models that are coming to the end of their service life plus see my blog on this for more information.
 In addition, check your lights are working to the correct times click Here for Edinburgh’s sunset till sunrise times and remember there may be a variation if your clock time and date is out of sync.

 A. In a word, no a astro clock has to be used to comply with EDC stair lighting switching specification.
+Remember the clock has to shadow Edinburgh’s sunset and sunrise times.

 Q. Can any type of astro clock be used.